About The Team

 Resilience Rewiring Protocol™

-They already say things they regret when they’re angry or overwhelmed, and this terrifies you.
+Your child already says things they regret when they’re angry or overwhelmed, and this terrifies you.

 You’ve researched the highly sensitive child personality trait.